 Further review of the “Book with Confidence Guarantee” reveals that there are a variety of situations that are, surprisingly, not considered valid reasons to reject a property outright.
 Among them are:

 (i) The cleanliness of the rental property; (ii) Minor or immaterial defects of the subject property in relation to the description in the listing including, without limitation, differences to the extent of: (1) the actual orientation of the subject property; (2) the actual overall habitable surface area of the subject property being immaterially different than the description the in the listing; and (3) a temporary defect of or within the subject property or attached services (such as failure of the air conditioning, internet, phone service, grill, hot tub, or swimming pool).

-Additionally, the guarantee makes clear that it isn’t a first line of defense in a rental dispute.
+Additionally, the guarantee makes clear that it isn’t the first line of defense in a rental dispute.
 In fact, it clarifies that you must initiate a chargeback and lose before you can even attempt to utilize this “Book with Confidence Guarantee.”

 Your second complaint; however, was far more serious.
-You had your young daughter with you and you felt unsafe.
+You had your young daughter with you, and you felt unsafe.

 I contacted VRBO on your behalf and relayed the account of your awful evening at this apartment.
 Since you had also found some Yelp reviews of the property in which other guests had similar experiences and complaints, I forwarded this information, as well.

-Remember that when booking a hotel or other accommodation it is important to know all of the policies and terms, so that if trouble should arise you can take the proper steps to protect your investment — and yourself.
+Remember that when booking a hotel or other accommodation it is important to know all of the policies and terms so that if trouble should arise, you can take the proper steps to protect your investment — and yourself.